24eme/MongoPassion/README.en.md

 - The project also offers two edition mode for documents : a basic json mode on one side and the possibility of using the jsoneditor tool on the other.

-- Interface_MongoDB offers in addition several ways to search documents : a search using the ID from a database, another using ID or content from a collection and finally a freer one, in the form of a console, directly in Javascript.
+- MongoPassion offers in addition several ways to search documents : a search using the ID from a database, another using ID or content from a collection and finally a freer one, in the form of a console, directly in Javascript.

 # Installation